 The goal was determined primarily based on the feasibility study that we conducted which combined metrics from our church finances with the feedback we received from the congregational survey.
 We believe this goal is within our reach, and if we hit it, we can run a debt-free campaign!

 Why can't these items be done over time within the current budget?

 How does the congregation feel about this?

+The survey we conducted in February returned an overwhelming 98% support for this campaign and included projects.
 It also showed that the vast majority feel that our church is moving forward.